Robust and Minimally Invasive Watermarking for EaaS: Experiments and Analyses

 \subsection{Further Analysis}

 \textbf{Distribution of Cosine Similarities with Target Embedding. } The target embedding, as private key, need to be securely stored.
 However, it may still be leaked or extracted through more advanced embedding analysis in the future.
 In this section, we demonstrate that even if the target embedding is leaked or extracted, an adversary cannot identify which embeddings have been watermarked by analyzing the similarity distribution between the embeddings and the target embedding.
 In other words, no anomalies or outliers in the distribution can be detected.
-Figure~\ref{fig:cos_distribution_overall} shows that the cosine similarity distribution between our watermarked embeddings and the target embedding has significant overlap with the normal distribution.
+Fig.~\ref{fig:cos_distribution_overall} shows that the cosine similarity distribution between our watermarked embeddings and the target embedding has significant overlap with the normal distribution.
 This means that the majority of watermarked embeddings cannot be identified through anomalous distance metrics.
+Otherwise, the target embedding may still be compromised.
+We discuss several potential leakage scenarios and corresponding defense strategies in the \S~\ref{sec:leakage_scenarios}.

-\textbf{Embedding Visualization. } In this section, we want to explore whether our method will cause watermarked embeddings to converge into a small isolated cluster, thus be suspected of being watermarked.
-Specifically, we use principal components analysis (PCA)~\cite{mackiewicz1993principal} to visualize the watermarked and non-watermarked embeddings with different watermark proportions ($\alpha$).
-As shown in Figure~\ref{fig:embedding_visualization_overall}, the watermarked embeddings generated by our ESpeW and benign embeddings are indistinguishable when the watermark proportion is less than or equal to 35\%.
+\textbf{Embedding Visualization. } We examine whether our method causes watermarked embeddings to form a distinct cluster, making them easily detectable.
+Using PCA~\citep{mackiewicz1993principal}, we visualize embeddings with varying watermark proportions ($\alpha$).
+As shown in Fig.~\ref{fig:embedding_visualization_overall}, watermarked embeddings from ESpeW remain indistinguishable from benign ones when $\alpha \leq 35\%$.
 And in the ablation experiments below, we prove that our method only needs a minimum watermark proportion of 15\% to successfully inject watermarks.
 Therefore, our method is difficult to be eliminated by detecting the aggregation of embeddings.
+For additional visualization results, please refer to Appendix~\ref{sec:Embedding_Visualization_of_More_Dataset}.